WayneCrawford/bruit-fm/index.md

 # BRUIT-FM

-This is the point of entry for all documents/sharing for the BRUIT-FM project.
-Below you will find links to work package web and project management pages.
+This is the point of entry for the BRUIT-FM project.
+You will find links to descriptions of the project parts, as well as project management pages.

 ## The Project